What are Behavioral Biometrics?

 Where can I find Behavioral Biometrics?

 As mentioned above, behavioral biometrics work in the background, so ideally they are so frictionless you can’t find them.
-But in another sense, the modality is increasing in popularity and is predicted to go mainstream in 2017, according to research from Acuity Market Intelligence, so very soon you will be able to find behavior-based biometrics everywhere from mobile apps to online retail checkouts.
+But in another sense, the modality is increasing in popularity: an Allied Market Research forecast issued in 2019 predicted that the behavioral biometrics market will reach a whopping $3.922 billion by the year 2025.

 How are Behavioral Biometrics making a difference?

-A special strength behavioral authentication and analytics counts as a trait is that it is software based and therefore, highly scalable, easy to deploy, and accessible.
-Pay attention to to this exciting biometric modality in the coming months as it continued to find adoption in an increasingly multimodal market.
+What’s more behavioral authentication solutions are software-based, and therefore highly scalable, easy to deploy, and accessible.
+Pay attention to this exciting biometric modality in the coming months as it continues to find adoption in an increasingly multimodal market.